 Below you will find 5 keywords, that I personally both as a consumer and as a part of retail industry think as having huge impact on customers’ behaviours.

-1. Personalisation.
+1. Personalisation in retail.
 How far will it go?

 Everybody loves to have something unique.
 But embossing your initials on Louis Vuitton bag or adding colours in Nike ID store to sneakers is old news.